restpose/restpose/docs/collections.rst

 than by strings.
 For convenience, restpose allows slots to be addressed by strings, and hashes the strings to produce a number.
 There is a small chance of hash collision, but this is unlikely to be a problem unless you are using large numbers of slots.
+If you feel uncomfortable with the vagueness of "small" and "large" in the previous sentence, give yourself a gold star for being a good engineer.
+As an illustration, there are 0xf0000000 available hash slots, so assuming the hash function is smooth, there would be slightly less than a 1 in a million chance of collision with 93 slots used.

-It is still possible to use a number to reference a slot.
+If this seems to high a price to pay for the convenience of using a string to reference a slot, it is still possible to use a number to reference a slot.
 If you use a number directly, it is advisable to use a number less than 0x0fffffff, since the results of the hashing algorithm will always be in the range 0x10000000 to 0xffffffff.

 Note that the string `"1"` is not the same as the number 1.
 The string will be hashed to produce a slot number, whereas the number will be used directly as